ImmoweltGroup/jest-react-redux/README.md

 > Makes snapshot testing of react-redux (e.g. mapStateToProps or mapDispatchToProps) glue-code easy as pie.

 ## Installation
-To install the stable version:
+To install the latest stable version:

 ```sh
 # Using npm